-As IPv4 markets develop, there will also be an opportunity for empirical economic research.
+Economic science might benefit from IPv4 markets almost as much as IPv4 markets benefit from economic science.
+As IPv4 markets develop, there will be an opportunity for empirical economic research on these and other questions.
 For example, will prices in fact be linear in block size, or will large blocks carry disproportionately higher (or lower) prices?
-Combining such observations with relevant economic theory could yield prompt diagnoses of market malfunctions and timely interventions to preserve efficiency while limiting negative externalities.
+Will prices over time be supermartingale, as our results suggest?
+Will the market experience a price bubble that confirms the findings of the experimental literature?